 There are plenty of reasons to be an Optus customer at the moment.
-Not only has the telco introduced rollover data plans, it also enables you to pool your mobile data with your nearest and dearest.
+Not only has the telco got a strong following thanks to its rollover data plans, it also enables you to pool your mobile data with your nearest and dearest.

 The Optus handset range features all of the latest options, and as you'd expect, there are plenty of big hitters in there.
 Here are our picks of the bunch.

 Apple iPhone 7

 The iphone 7 may just be an incremental upgrade, but it’s still a great phone.

 Dual speakers, a slightly longer battery life as compared to its predecessor, improved camera that’s great in low light, faster A10 processor and double the internal capacity are why this smartphone is a good choice, despite its resemblance to the iPhone 6S.

 The loss of the headphone jack might be inconvenient, but the addition of the waterproof chassis ensures the new handset from the Cupertino firm is more robust than their predecessors, allowing it to survive a moderate plunge and a few mishaps.